bdbaraban/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 In this project, I learned about using operators, variables and loops in C.

-* `0-positive_or_negative.c`: C program that prints whether a randomly generated number is positive or negative:
+* `0-positive_or_negative.c`: C program that prints whether a randomly generated number is positive or negative, followed by a new line:
   * Completion of [this source code](https://github.com/holbertonschool/0x01.c/blob/master/0-positive_or_negative_c).
   * Stores a different random number every time the program is run.
   * Prints the number followed by: